rubenvanstaden/spira/docs/_build/html/_static/_3_advanced.rst

 .. image:: _figures/_adv_junction_false.png
     :align: center

-By enabling PCell operations again we can see that the overlapping metal layers are merged into an single polygon, as shown in the figure below.
+By enabling PCell operations again we can see that the overlapping metal layers are merged by similar process polygon, as shown in the figure below.

 .. image:: _figures/_adv_junction_true.png
     :align: center